-Eric Clapton's best album wasn't credited to him and wasn't even a real band.
+Eric Clapton's best album wasn't credited to him, and he wasn't even in a real band.
 In a long career that stretches from the Yardbirds and a series of short-lived supergroups through solo albums and collaborations with some of the blues heroes who influenced him, the guitarist made his best work on a one-off record that pretty much amounted to a jam session among friends.

 Derek and the Dominos were formed by Clapton and keyboardist Bobby Whitlock, both of whom recently got off the road with Delaney & Bonnie and Friends.
 Following the crash and burn of Cream and Blind Faith, and the release of his first solo album, Clapton retreated from the spotlight, filling the guitarist gig on his pals' tour.
 The group's rotating membership also included drummer Jim Gordon and bassist Carl Radle, the rhythm section that would shape Derek and the Dominos' core quartet.

 From the start, the concept behind Derek and the Dominos was a figurative mask for Clapton to wear.
 All he wanted to do was play guitar, maybe sing a little and just be part of a band.
 No egos.
 No clashes.
 No spotlights turned on just one person.
 But something else powered those sessions that even Clapton probably hadn't anticipated.

 Sometime in 1969, he had fallen deeply in love with Pattie Boyd, who happened to be married to one of his closest friends, George Harrison.
 And he fought his feelings in two ways: with heroin and by writing songs about his infatuation.
 The best of them, "Layla," would become the sprawling centerpiece of Derek and the Dominos' only studio album, Layla and Other Assorted Love Songs.